1 dead, 3 shot, 9 others injured in metro Phoenix shootings - WTMJ

 SURPRISE, Ariz.
-(AP) — One person was killed, three wounded and nine others injured in reported drive-by shootings over a 90-minute span Thursday in three cities west of Phoenix, authorities said.
+(AP) — One person was killed and 12 others injured in reported drive-by shootings over a 90-minute span Thursday in three cities west of Phoenix, authorities said.

-A suspect was detained, but authorities said it remained unclear if that person was responsible for all of the shootings.
+A suspect was in custody and authorities said a weapon was found in his vehicle.
+But it remained unclear if the man was responsible for all of the shootings.

-Police departments in Peoria, Surprise and Glendale were investigating shootings in their cities, along with the Arizona Department of Public Safety.
+Police departments in Peoria, Surprise and Glendale were investigating shootings in their cities, along with the Arizona Department of Public Safety and the FBI.

-Authorities are investigating at least eight separate shooting scenes, Peoria police spokesman Brandon Sheffert said at a news conference Thursday afternoon.
+Authorities were combing through at least eight separate shooting scenes, Peoria police spokesman Brandon Sheffert said at a news conference Thursday afternoon.

-The other victims had a range of injuries, including being hit by shrapnel, Sheffert said.
+The other victims had a range of injuries such as shrapnel from broken glass or injuries related to a car crash, Sheffert said.

 Officials at Banner Health said they received nine patients at three of their hospitals.
 But the extent of the victims’ injuries and their conditions were not immediately released.